cbahlai/dynamic_shift_detector/README.md

 ## Authors/developers: Christie A. Bahlai [@cbahlai](https://github.com/cbahlai) and Elise F. Zipkin [@ezipkin](https://github.com/ezipkin)

-In this repo, we develop a novel break-point analysis tool for population time series data, building on the methods developed by Bahlai et al 2015, Ecological Applications.
+In this repository, we develop a novel break-point analysis tool for population time series data, building on the methods developed by Bahlai et al 2015, Ecological Applications.
 The tool uses the Ricker model as the data-generating process for a dynamic regime, iterates through all break point combinations, and uses information-theoretic decision tools (i.e. Akaike's Information Criteron) to determine best fits.
 In this repository we develop the tool, simulate data under a variety of conditions to demonstrate the tool, and apply the tool to two case studies: overwintering populations of monarch butterflies and invasions of multicolored Asian ladybeetle.
 This tool is scripted entirely in R.

 ## File navigation